jhumigas/Modeling-Background-With-A-Texture-Based-Method/README.md

 ![alt Original](https://raw.githubusercontent.com/jhumigas/Modeling-Background-With-A-Texture-Based-Method/master/Sequence1/animated/plbp_R9.gif)

-The car indeed belong to the foreground detected, as it *slips* through the blacked areas.
+The car indeed belong to the foreground detected, we can see it *slipping* through the blacked areas, that represent the foreground.

-Here we tested on sequence of images with normal background, where a car is moving in a street.

 ## Requirements